How To Adopt a Military Working DogUpdated: March 31, 2020

 Who Is Doing The Adoption?

-There are many programs that help place military dogs.
-Some of these are focused specifically on military dogs, others may offer service animals from a variety of backgrounds.
+Many programs help place military dogs.
+Some of these are focused specifically on military dogs, others may offer service animals from various backgrounds.
 Be sure to ask if you are specifically interested in a military dog trained by the Army, Air Force, etc.

 Criteria for the animals up for adoption will vary depending on the agency.
 You may find that the service dogs available from some providers must be at least two years old, and there may be specific health requirements.